geoneric/fern/documents/texts/data_model/data_model.rst

 Data model
 ==========
 Below is a very high level graph of the data model as described in this document.
 It shows a feature at the top.
-This is a real world object or agent, that has attributes defined over a domain.
-The domain contains a definition of the spatio-temporal coordinates where the feature's attributes are located.
-An attribute is a property of a feature, like its color or height.
-Each attribute has a domain (the same one as the one the enclosing feature has), and a value and/or a larger scale sub-feature.
-The data model is recursive.
-Small scale features may be defined by larger scale features.
-For example, the `earth` feature may have a `soil_class` attribute attached to the `national_park` sub-feature.
+This is a real world phenomenon, that is described by attributes which are defined over spatio-temporal domains. `Earth` is an example of a feature, as is `Roads`.
+An attribute represents a property of a feature, like its color or height.
+Each attribute has a domain defining the spatio-temporal coordinates of the domain objects, and an optional value per domain object.

 .. graphviz::